 The Ultimate Guide to International SEO

-With over half the world’s population online (that’s 4.2 billion people!), there’s a huge opportunity for your business to grow internationally, especially if you have a good product or service to offer.
+With over half the world’s population online, there’s a huge opportunity for your business to grow internationally, especially if you have a good product or service to offer.

 International SEO can go hand-in-hand with other marketing channels.
 It can:

 - help you expand your business on new markets.